PluralKit/PluralKit/docs/content/faq.md

 ### Why are my member lists broken on mobile?
 This is a bug in Discord's mobile client.
 It handles formatting slightly different than other clients.
 This can't be fixed without breaking things elsewhere, so we're waiting for a fix on their end.

+### Why is my time showing up incorrectly after Daylight savings time change?
+You probably set your timezone in PluralKit to a specific timezone, and PluralKit doesn't know how to calculate daylight savings time with that.
+Instead, set your timezone to a city (for example, "America/Toronto") - you can find your correct city identifier on <https://xske.github.io/tz>